LBMC/qY2H-Affinity-Ladder/README.md

 -
 Our program requires `linear` values for all fluorescence channels.
 Thus, be vigilant that your acquisition program is saving data as linear (even if your acquisition display is `log` or `hyper log`).

 Yeasts are small cells, so we recommend to use the `Height (H)` of your channels instead of the `Area (A)` [Ref].
 Moreover, some flow-cytometers can apply internal corrections on specific channels.
-For example, the MacsquantVYB (that we used for our experiment) is correcting the `Area A` of each channels.
+For example, the MacsquantVYB (that we used for our experiment) is correcting the `Area A` of each channels:
 >Area is the sum of a defined number of adjacent samples at the trigger time point devided by a scaling factor.
 This factor is chosen in a way that for "normal" events H=A to obtain a diagonal.
 The scaling factor is pressure dependent.

 Thus we strongly recommend to use as much as possible **non-manipulated** values.